-Reburial should be organised in consultation with relevant interested parties, for example representatives of the modern local community.
-Leicester Museums and Galleries will encourage community engagement in any disposal process and will actively work with interested communities to develop appropriate reburial commemoration formats.
-Guidelines and advice for this process can be obtained from the Senior Curator or by consulting the following documents:
+Reburial should be organised in consultation with relevant interested parties, for example, representatives of the modern local community.
+LMAG will encourage community engagement in any disposal process and will actively work with interested communities to develop appropriate reburial commemoration formats.
+Guidelines and advice for this process can be obtained from the Collections Manager or by consulting the following documents:

-- The Transfer of Archaeological Archives to Leicester Museums and Galleries - Human Tissue Act 2004 - Church of England/English Heritage guidance 2005 - Guidelines for the Care of Human Remains in Museums DCMS
+- The Transfer of Archaeological Archives to LMAG - Human Tissue Act 2004 - Church of England/Historic England guidance - Guidelines for the Care of Human Remains in Museums DCMS

-5.3.
-Precedence of majority interest
+5.3 Precedence of majority interest

-In line with recognised best practice in other institutions across the world, including the National Museum of Australia, in cases of claims for return or reburial, Leicester Museums and Galleries will give precedence to the majority interest.
-Human remains cannot be 'owned' by any party by law, but the museum service which cares for them and any excavating archaeology service have responsibility for them.
+In line with recognised best practice in other institutions across the world, including the National Museum of Australia, in cases of claims for return or reburial, LMAG will give precedence to the majority interest.
+Human remains cannot be 'owned' by any party by law, but the Local Authority Museum service which ultimately cares for them in its archaeological archive, and any excavating archaeology service which initially cares for them each have a responsibility for them.

 Majority interest will normally be held by representatives of Leicester, for example, its Elected Members.
-Their wishes will be prioritised over the interest of minority groups, in this instance perhaps those who are not served by Leicester Museums and Galleries or Leicester City Council.
+Their wishes will be prioritised over the interest of minority groups, in this instance perhaps those who are not served by LMAG or Leicester City Council.

 Naturally, the majority interest can be complex and can also be obtained through, for example, long term residence, property ownership, prevailing cultural values and so forth.
-The complexities of establishing "entitlement" and "majority interest" are another reason why Leicester Museums and Galleries will make decisions about reburial on a case by case basis.
-Leicester Museums and Galleries reserves the right to refuse claims for reburial if it believes the claim to be against the majority interest.
+The complexities of establishing "entitlement" and "majority interest" are another reason why LMAG will make decisions about reburial on a case-by-case basis.
+LMAG reserves the right to refuse claims for reburial if it believes the claim to be against the majority interest.